kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-2-corporatism-technocracy.md

 ## Misuse of Emergency Powers

-During COVID-19 we saw a worrying misuse of emergency powers.
-Some countries, like Germany, implemented new laws, other countries already had laws in place, some of them implemented as the result of the War on Terrorism.
+During COVID-19, we saw a worrying misuse of emergency powers.
+Some countries, like Germany, implemented new laws, other countries already had laws in place, and some of them were implemented as the result of the War on Terrorism.

 It is a rule of nature that powers once gained are very rarely given away voluntarily.
 We have to be all the more careful about the powers we give to politicians.

 Maajid Nawaz mentioned on Joe Rogan’s podcast just three examples of state powers that were never given away.[^rogan2022yc] Egypt has a constitution that protects ideas, but it is suspended for over 20 years since 1981 after the assassination of Anwar Sadat.
 The Patriot Act was introduced as a result of 9/11 and allowed the state to extend its surveillance to spy on regular citizens of the USA.
 The imminent threat is over, but the law is still in place.
-The UK implemented a law that removed the “right to remain silent” and treated it as a criminal offense in the name of fighting terrorism.
+The UK implemented a law that removed the “right to remain silent” and treated it as a criminal offense for fighting terrorism.

 COVID-19 was used as an excuse to remove basic rights of citizens as the right to free speech, the right to peacefully assembly, and the right to bodily integrity.